Validating AU Microscopii d with Transit Timing Variations: Abstract

 \section{Abstract}

-{AU Mic is a young (22 Myr) nearby exoplanetary system that exhibits excess TTVs that cannot be accounted for by the two known transiting planets nor stellar activity.} {In this work, we present the validation of the candidate planet AU Mic d.} {We add 18 new transits and nine midpoint times in an updated TTV analysis to prior work.
-We perform the joint modeling of transit light curves using \exofast and extract the transit midpoint times.
-Next, we construct an O--C diagram and use \exostriker to model the TTVs.
-We generate TTV log-likelihood periodograms to explore possible solutions for the period of planet d and then follow those up with detailed TTV and RV MCMC modeling and stability tests.} {We find several candidate periods for AU Mic d, all of which are near resonances with AU Mic b and c of varying order.
-Based on our model comparisons, the most-favored orbital period of AU Mic d is 12.73812$\pm$0.00128 days ($T_{C,d}$=2458333.32110$\pm$0.35836 BJD), which puts the three planets near a 4:6:9 mean-motion orbital resonance.
-The mass for d is M$_{\rm d}$=1.013$\pm$0.146 \mear, making this planet Earth-like in mass.} {The presence of orbital resonances in a very young system implies that compact planetary systems can develop resonant chains very early on, which can quickly establish the stability of the systems.
-Additional TTV observation of the AU Mic system are needed to further constrain the planetary masses, search for possible transits of AU Mic d, and detect possible additional planets beyond AU Mic c.}
+{AU Mic is a young (22 Myr) nearby exoplanetary system that exhibits excess TTVs that cannot be accounted for by the two known transiting planets nor stellar activity.} {We present the statistical ``validation'' of the tentative planet AU Mic d (even though there are examples of ``confirmed'' planets with ambiguous orbital periods).} {We add 18 new transits and nine midpoint times in an updated TTV analysis to prior work.
+We perform the joint modeling of transit light curves using {\tt EXOFASTv2} and extract the transit midpoint times.
+Next, we construct an O--C diagram and use {\tt Exo-Striker} to model the TTVs.
+We generate TTV log-likelihood periodograms to explore possible solutions for d's period, then follow those up with detailed TTV and RV MCMC modeling and stability tests.} {We find several candidate periods for AU Mic d, all of which are near resonances with AU Mic b and c of varying order.
+Based on our model comparisons, the most-favored orbital period of AU Mic d is 12.73596$\pm$0.00793 days ($T_{C,d}$=2458340.55781$\pm$0.11641 BJD), which puts the three planets near 4:6:9 MMR.
+The mass for d is 1.053$\pm$0.511 \mear, making this planet Earth-like in mass.} {If confirmed, AU Mic d would be the first known Earth-mass planet orbiting a young star and would provide a valuable opportunity in probing a young terrestrial planet's atmosphere.
+Additional TTV observation of AU Mic system are needed to further constrain the planetary masses, search for possible transits of AU Mic d, and detect possible additional planets beyond AU Mic c.}